jgiessl/Co-oc/README.md

 The co-oc-tool provides five 'tools'.
 The 'main tool' takes the siegfried output of a data-object in JSON format (the by siegfried used identifier has to be pronom xor wikidata) as input (or a folder of such siegfried outputs)
 and recommends(ranks) an environment from a set of environments known to the tool.
+The ranking results for are returned as JSON-file with the following structure:
+{"filename": name of the digital object,
+ "number_files": number of files in the object,
+ "number_unknown_files": number of files where the format could not be determined,
+ "formats": [[Wikidata Id, Name of the format], ...],
+ "name of environment": {"co-oc": Co-occurrence score of the environment for the object,
+ "tf-idf": BM25-model score of the environment for the object,
+ "AllKnownFormatsReadable": bool,
+ "AllFormatsReadable": bool}}
 The 'training tool' takes a folder of 'siegfried- JSONs' as specified above to train the decision model (used in the' main tool').
 The 'environment tool' is for managing the environments the 'main tool' knows.